Cyber insurance serves as vital protection for any company collecting data. In this post, we’ll take you through a cyber insurance overview.

 Information privacy coverage is another must because it protects you from liability after employees' data leaks.

 For example, imagine you're a restaurant owner and have been gathering employee information for years.
 One night, somebody steals your laptop and gains access to sensitive data.
 Your employees can sue for data negligence.
-But with information privacy coverage, your insurance provider takes care of everything.
+But with information privacy coverage, your cyber insurance provider takes care of everything.

 Social engineering